KaushalDU/KaushalDU/README.md

 ### Hi there 👋

 # 💫 About Me:
-Hi I am Kaushal Pathak <br>Experienced Full Stack Web Developer with over 1200 hours of coding proficiency at Masai, specializing in React.js, HTML, CSS, and JavaScript.
+<h1>Hi I am Kaushal Pathak</h1>
+<br>Experienced Full Stack Web Developer with over 1200 hours of coding proficiency at Masai, specializing in React.js, HTML, CSS, and JavaScript.
 Known for problem-solving, effective collaboration, and committed to developing responsive, scalable, and optimized user interfaces.

 ## 🌐 Socials: